-|Summary||Expect the unexpected with technical debt retirement efforts.
+|Expect the unexpected with technical debt retirement efforts.
 Technical debt retirement efforts can conflict with ongoing operations, maintenance of existing capabilities, development of new capabilities, cyberdefense, or other technical debt retirement efforts.
 Although these conflicts are technical in nature, resolving them can involve business priorities at any level.
 Planners must be aware of these potential conflicts, and coordinate with their leaders.
 Policymakers can make important contributions to the enterprise mission if they can devise guidelines and frameworks for resolving these conflicts as closely as possible to the technical level.

 Money is fungible; people are notThese considerations rarely arise when planning retirement of financial debts, because money is fungible.
-We might indeed have other uses for financial resources, but every unit of cash is equivalent to every other.
-That freedom is not necessarily available when planning resource allocations for technical debt retirement.
+We might indeed have other uses for financial resources.
+But every unit of cash is equivalent to every other.
+That freedom isn’t necessarily available when planning resource allocations for technical debt retirement.

 For example, not every engineer is equally capable of addressing every problem.
 Some people are particularly capable for certain kinds of work, and not very capable for other kinds.
 The problem of scheduling specialists is notorious for generating bottlenecks.
 And split assignments create even more trouble.
 People aren’t fungible.

 Planning retirement of a particular set of technical debt classes can be complicated.
 Such planning requires knowledge of any efforts with which that retirement effort might interact.
 That information might not be available or might not be known.
 In general, preliminary work to decouple these activities—often called ”refactoring”—can